Settings

 to write

-derivative(s): scribe, scribble, script
+derivatives: scribe, scribble, script

-herself, himself, itself
+himself, herself, itself

 sed